arjitsaxena07/VSD-INTERNSHIP-/README.md

-# VSD-INTERNSHIP-
+# VSD-INTERNSHIP-RISC V
-This repository contains all the resources for the VSDS Research Internship.
+This repository contains all the resources for the VSD Research Internship.